MaheswaranT/Django-Notes/README.md

 # Django-Notes

+### History of Django:
+- Django was created in 2003 by two developers, Adrian Holovaty and Simon Willison, while working at a newspaper.
+- It was designed to make building websites faster and easier, especially for news sites.
+- In 2005, Django became open-source, meaning anyone could use it for free.
+- The name "Django" comes from Django Reinhardt, a famous jazz guitarist.

+---

+### Advantages of Django:
+1. **Fast Development:**
+   Django helps build websites quickly with tools like a login system, admin panel, and database connections already included.

+2. **Safe and Secure:**
+   It protects your website from common security problems like hacking and data leaks.

+3. **Works for Big and Small Websites:**
+   Django is strong enough to handle big sites like YouTube and Instagram but also works for smaller ones.

+4. **Uses Python:**
+   Python is simple to learn, so working with Django is easier if you know Python.

+5. **Easy Maintenance:**
+   Django’s structure keeps the code clean and organized, making it easier to update or fix later.

+6. **Large Community:**
+   Lots of people use Django, so there are many tutorials, tools, and help available online.

+---

+### Disadvantages of Django:
+1. **Too Big for Small Projects:**
+   If your website is simple, Django might feel like using a big tool for a small job.

+2. **Takes Time to Learn:**
+   Beginners might find Django confusing because it has so many features.

+3. **Not Fully Real-time:**
+   Django isn’t the best choice for apps that need live updates, like chat apps.

+4. **Heavy Framework:**
+   Django comes with everything included, which can feel slow or unnecessary for some projects.

+---

+This version keeps it easy to understand for beginners!

 Before learning Django, we need to understand the basics of Python, including its syntax and how it works.
 This is important because Django is a web framework developed using Python.
 We must understand functions, arguments/parameters, modules, and packages in Python to learn Django effectively.